IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/customization/use-the-configuration-framework.md

 and `configurations/dynamic` directories of the source set.
 For example: `<moduleRoot>/src/main/configurations/static`.

 The JSON file schema is fully documented in the API reference documentation of [`IviConfigurationGeneratorConfig`](TTIVI_INDIGO_GRADLEPLUGINS_API).

 ### Static configuration file

-To create a static configuration for the account service, create a JSON file in the `configurations/static` folder:
+To create a static configuration for the accounts service, create a JSON file in the `configurations/static` folder:
 `examples/plugin/service/src/main/configurations/static/com.example.ivi.example.plugin.service.json`

 ```json
 {